MicrosoftDocs/Viva/Viva/engage/yammer-and-office-365-groups.md

 ## FAQ - General

-### Q: What kinds of Yammer groups can be Microsoft 365 connected Yammer groups?
+### Q: What kinds of Viva Engage groups can be Microsoft 365 connected Viva Engage groups?

 A: Currently, only private and public internal groups can be connected groups.
 External groups and private-unlisted groups will be included in a later wave.

-### Q: Can I make my Microsoft 365 connected Yammer group private and not list it in the Group Directory (secret)?
+### Q: Can I make my Microsoft 365 connected Viva Engage group private and not list it in the Group Directory (secret)?

-A: No. That setting isn't available for Microsoft 365 connected Yammer groups.
+A: No. That setting isn't available for Microsoft 365 connected Viva Engage groups.

-### Q: Can I use an existing group or SharePoint site for a Microsoft 365 connected Yammer group?
+### Q: Can I use an existing group or SharePoint site for a Microsoft 365 connected Viva Engage group?

-A: No, a new group and resources specific to that new group are created when you create a Microsoft 365 connected group in Yammer.
-You can't connect a new Yammer group to an existing Microsoft 365 group, an existing SharePoint site or SharePoint document library, or an existing OneNote notebook.
+A: No, a new group and resources specific to that new group are created when you create a Microsoft 365 connected group in Viva Engage.
+You can't connect a new Viva Engage group to an existing Microsoft 365 group, an existing SharePoint site or SharePoint document library, or an existing OneNote notebook.

 ### Q: Can I hide a Microsoft 365 connected group from the Global Address Book?